Helping teachers inspire compassion for animals, people & the environment

 Animal Welfare Considerations:

-• Tulip does not meet Rex (a strange dog) in a realistic or safe manor.
-When meeting a new dog, it is important to ask the dog’s owner for permission first, and let the dog come to you.
+• Tulip does not meet Rex (an unfamiliar dog) in a realistic or safe manner.
+When meeting a new dog, it is important to ask the dog’s owner for permission first and let the dog come to you.

 • Tulip hugs Rex at the end of the story.
 While this is a common portrayal in many picture books, most dogs (even your family pet) are probably not comfortable being hugged.
-When dogs feel uncomfortable there a potential for them to bite.
+When dogs feel uncomfortable, there is a potential for them to bite.

 Ask your students: